 Interest rate swaps are acquired to secure fixed interest rates and one-off payments of interest gains at the maturity of the underlying instrument.

-The fair value of this instrument was CZK 1,568 thousand at 31 December 2014 and CZK 712 thousand at 31 December 2013.
-For relations stated above hedging is not applied.
+The fair value of this instrument was CZK 1,048 thousand at 31 December 2015 and CZK 1,568 thousand at 31 December 2014.